Skip to main content

 Through its development assistance initiative, India has also provided every possible assistance to Afghanistan and Sri Lanka in addressing their numerous issues.
 Since the Taliban took power in Afghanistan, India has provided wheat and other necessary food commodities, as well as Covid-19 vaccinations, to Afghanistan as humanitarian aid.

-India likes a calm, prosperous neighborhood that is sensitive to its own needs and desires.
-However, from the beginning of its independence, India’s fundamental concerns have been the promotion of internal cohesion and the management of its frequently tumultuous relations with its neighbors and the rest of the world.
-Though various confrontations have arisen in the past, India’s government leaders and citizens constantly hope for peaceful relations with its neighbors and other with other countries.
+India likes a calm, prosperous neighbourhood that is sensitive to its own needs and desires.
+However, from the beginning of its independence, India’s fundamental concerns have been the promotion of internal cohesion and the management of its frequently tumultuous relations with its neighbours and the rest of the world.
+Though various confrontations have arisen in the past, India’s government leaders and citizens constantly hope for peaceful relations with its neighbours and other with other countries.